Find image, factcheck, context, and explanation of quote-You can’t have a fixed plan for your life, because you have no idea what’s going to happen.

 Question: Doesn’t this just encourage winging it and being unprepared?

-Answer: Not at all.
-Having direction doesn’t mean drifting.
+Answer: No. Having direction doesn’t mean drifting.
 It means preparing for flexibility, not perfection.
 You still act boldly, but you don’t fall apart when things shift.
 That’s what keeps life interesting.

 Question: So I should just throw out my 5-year plan?